trent129/Web-Development-Projects/README.md

 16. Drink Water: It adds up your the total amount of water you drank for a day.
 17. Movie App: It shows a list of the most popular recent movies and also has a search feature.
 18. Background Slider- the background changes with when you click
+19. Kinetic Loader- the triangles infinite rotate with animation.
+20. Button Ripple- a circle effect happens when you click on the button.